keu/docs/learn/execute-notebooks.md

 After you complete this tutorial, you'll be able to:

-- Add a Jupyter notebook to your Astro CLI project
+- Add a Jupyter notebook to your Astro CLI project.
-- Run your Jupyter notebook from an Airflow DAG
+- Run your Jupyter notebook from an Airflow DAG.
-- Pass parameters to your Jupyter notebook from Airflow
+- Pass parameters to your Jupyter notebook from Airflow.
-- Understand what use cases are ideal for orchestrating Jupyter notebooks with Airflow
+- Understand what use cases are ideal for orchestrating Jupyter notebooks with Airflow.

 ## Time to complete